 Once your store locations are in the system, you'll be able to use the person's location to serve a SmartBlock showing their nearest outlet.

 As with any SmartBlock, you can deploy these in bulk marketing emails, in triggered messages, and on your website.

 You'll also have access to a selection of templated “nearest store” banner SmartBlocks including opening hours, maps and other useful information.

-We know a person’s location isn’t always clean cut, so users have the option to override locations in the person data.
-For example, if a person’s nearest store is in Guilford, but you know they tend to go shopping in London.
+We know customer's location isn't always clean cut, so users have the option to override locations in the individual visitor's data.
+For example, if a person's nearest store is in Guilford, but you know they tend to go shopping in London.

 If the nearest store is too far away, you can set a rule to direct the customer to your website instead.